Lockdown party allegations facing UK PM Johnson

 Dec.
 17 - Lead investigator steps down

-Case steps down from the investigation after it is reported an event was held in his own office.
-The government says the work will be concluded by Gray.
+Case steps down after it is reported an event was held in his own office.
+The government says the investigation will be concluded by Gray.

 Dec.
 19 - Garden party photo published

-The Guardian newspaper publishes a photograph of Johnson and more than a dozen other people drinking wine in the Downing Street garden that it said was taken during lockdown on May 15, 2020.
+The Guardian newspaper publishes a photograph of Johnson and more than a dozen others drinking wine in the Downing Street garden that it said was taken during lockdown on May 15, 2020.

 Dec.
 20 - Johnson says garden party was work